Run classic Mac OS apps in Windows | A similar app that runs System 7 | How to use MacOS9 | What the MacOS9 app contains | Acknowledgments | Support

 The MacOS9 system includes a startup script named MacOS9StartUp.
 This script creates the necessary file-transfer folders for printing and exchanging files, and tests whether they are correct if they already exist.
 Please let it run without interference.

 If you are confident that the file-transfer folders are working correctly, you can move the MacOS9StartUp script from the Startup Items folder in the System Folder to the Startup Items (Disabled) folder.
 Then move BackgroundScript from the Scripts folder in the System Folder to the Startup Items folder; shut down the MacOS9 app and start it again.
 If the file-transfer folders stop working, move the BackgroundScript out of the Startup Items folder and restore the MacOS9StartUp script to the Startup Items folder.
+(You may also try the Swap Backgropund Scripts script, but I can't guarantee that it will work.)

 To transfer a file from Windows to MacOS9, drop it (in Windows) on MacOS9.exe or on the MacOS9 desktop shortcut.
 After a long pause, perhaps even longer than 30 seconds, a copy of the file should appear on the desktop of the MacOS9 disk.
 The original file remains in your Windows system.